Omari Moore

-Omari Kamau Moore (born September 18, 2000) is an American professional basketball player for Valencia of the Spanish Liga ACB and the EuroLeague.
+Omari Kamau Moore (born September 18, 2000) is an American–born naturalized Macedonian professional basketball player for Valencia of the Spanish Liga ACB and the EuroLeague.
 He played college basketball for the San Jose State Spartans of the Mountain West Conference.
 As a senior in 2023, Moore was the Mountain West Player of the Year.

 Early life and high school

 Moore was born and raised in Pasadena, California and graduated from Pasadena High School in 2018.
 He averaged seven points per game during his senior season.
 Moore opted to enroll at Middlebrooks Academy Los Angeles for a postgraduate year, where he averaged 20 points and six assists per game.
 He committed to play college basketball at San Jose State (SJSU).

 College career

 Moore appeared in all 31 of San Jose State's games during his freshman season and averaged 4.9 points, 2.3 rebounds, and 1.8 assists per game.
 He averaged 7.4 points and led the Spartans with 5.3 rebounds and 3.2 assists per game.
 Moore was named honorable mention All-Mountain West Conference after averaging 13.2 points, 5.2 rebounds, and 4.5 assists per game during his junior season.
 After the season, Moore entered his name into the 2022 NBA draft but did not sign with an agent to maintain his collegiate eligibility.
 He ultimately withdrew from the draft and returned to SJSU for his senior season.
 Moore was named was named the Mountain West Player of the Year at the end of his senior season after averaging 17.5 points, 4.6 rebounds, and 4.7 assists per game.
 Following the end of the season he entered the 2023 NBA draft.